reach-sh/reach-lang/docs/src/guide/staking/index.md

 This demonstrates the essential (but not quite complete) elements of implementing a contract in Reach.
 There's no magic involved, but it definitely feels like there is when you're building a Reach application.
 As a developer, you don't need to think about forming transaction groups, SDK calls, or opting in.
-That's right, Reach handles ASA and Application opt-ins.
+Reach handles `{!rsh} Token` IDs and Application opt-ins, on networks that require opt-ins.
 You focus on the business logic of your DApp and plug into the consensus network of your choice.

 In addition to all of this, Reach also provides formal verification and cross chain compatability.
-At the time of this writing, Reach currently supports contract deployment on EVM (Ethereum Virtual Machine), AVM (Algorand Virtual Machine), and Conflux consensus networks.
+In short, Reach allows developers to build decentralized apps on multiple blockchains faster and safer.